pyOpenSci/lessons/publish-share-code/share-code.md

 Another option is to publish your package to PyPI--the Python packaging index.

-add a few sentences here on what PyPI is.
+TODO add a few sentences here on what PyPI is.
 IT's free to publish, but you'l need to first check that the name that you want to use is available.

-Add link to pyopensci publish pypi tutorial
+TODO Add link to pyopensci publish pypi tutorial

 ## Install software from conda-forge

-What is conda forge - link to packaging guide?
+TODO What is conda forge - link to packaging guide?
-How to publish to conda forge - link to pyos tutorial on this
+TODO How to publish to conda forge - link to pyos tutorial on this

 ## Cite your code

-Even if you haven't published your code in an academic Journal, you can create a DOI that allows you to cite it using [Zenodo](zendo).
+Even if you haven't published your code in an academic Journal, you can create a DOI that allows you to cite it using [Zenodo](zenodo).
 While you can upload code and other types of documents to Zenodo at any time, if you are using GitHub, you can create a direct connection to Zenodo, which will not only provide a DOI for the GitHub repository but also allow you to create new sub-DOIs for every new version of your code that you make.

 :::{figure} ../images/zenodo-github-connect.svg